namkungchew/Bitcoin-Ethereum-Classifier/README.md

 1. References and Data Sources

 ## 1. Background
-We have been engaged by a local trading exchange who is looking to issue a new cryptocurrency contract to tap on the current hot crypto craze.
+We have been engaged by a local trading exchange who is looking to issue a new cryptocurrency future contract.
 They are currently deciding between a Bitcoin future contract or a Ethereum future contract.
-They are interested to monitor the posts on their user discussion forum on cryptos and divide these posts into Bitcoin / Ethereum posts.
-They believe this can help to identify which cryptocurrency is generating greater interest and thus the contract issued will generate the better interest and liquidity fast.
+They are interested to monitor the posts on their user discussion forum on cryptos and identify these posts as Bitcoin / Ethereum posts.
+They believe the crypto with the greater amount of post will be the contract that will have the larger interest and the future contract on it will be better received and have generate more liquidity faster.

 ---
 ## 2. Problem Statement